dusk196/ultimate-frontend-seed/README.md

 Also there are two launch modes available as follows:

-* **Developement mode**: Minify, mangling & optimization for the JS are not done for easy debugging using `debugger;` or any browser console.
+* **Development mode**: Minify, mangling & optimization for the JS are not done for easy debugging using `debugger;` or any browser console.
 However, a single JS file is still generated.
 * **Production mode**: Minify, mangling & optimization are done for the JS.

 Task | Command
 ---- | -------
 `npm run start` | Builds the entire application in *production mode*, launches the application in the default browser and monitors the entire source code to build & refresh the browser in real-time if changes are made
-`npm run build:dev` | Builds the entire application in *developement mode*; which is available in the `dist` folder thereafter & ready for live deployment
+`npm run build:dev` | Builds the entire application in *development mode*; which is available in the `dist` folder thereafter & ready for live deployment
 `npm run build:prod` | Builds the entire application in *production mode*; which is available in the `dist` folder thereafter & ready for live deployment

 But wherever the NPM commands are executed, it clears the output directory `dist` & builds the entire application again.
-Now there are some `Gulp` tasks available which will execute only a perticular set of things as follows:
+Now there are some `Gulp` tasks available which will execute only a particular set of things as follows:

 Task | Command
 ---- | -------
-`gulp` | Since no gulp task is mentioned, by default it performs a production build of the entire application `gulp build` | Performs a build of the entire application in production mode `gulp build --production=true` | Performs a build of the entire application in production mode with named chunks `gulp dev` | Performs a build of the entire application in developement mode `gulp watch` | Looks for changes in the entire source code to build & refresh the browser in real-time `gulp clean` | Delete all the files & folders in the output directory `dist` `gulp html` | Performs a build of all the `HTML` files available; ignores if none
+`gulp` | Since no gulp task is mentioned, by default it performs a production build of the entire application `gulp build` | Performs a build of the entire application in production mode `gulp build --production=true` | Performs a build of the entire application in production mode with named chunks `gulp dev` | Performs a build of the entire application in development mode `gulp watch` | Looks for changes in the entire source code to build & refresh the browser in real-time `gulp clean` | Delete all the files & folders in the output directory `dist` `gulp html` | Performs a build of all the `HTML` files available; ignores if none